igrek51/nuclear/README.md

   --repeat REPEAT
 ```

-Notice there are already rules being displayed, which we declared before:
+Notice there are already rules being displayed, which were declared before:
 - positional argument `name`: `./hello.py [OPTIONS] NAME`
 - flag `reverse`: `--reverse`
 - parameter `repeat`: `--repeat REPEAT`

 ### Injecting parameters

-So when we execute our application with one argument provided, we get:
+Now when we execute our application with one argument provided, we get:
 ```console
 foo@bar:~$ ./hello.py world
 Hello world.
 ```
-and it is matched to `name` argument.
+Note that `world` was matched to `name` argument.
 We've binded `say_hello` as a default action, so it has been invoked with particular parameters:
 ```python
 say_hello(name='world', reverse=False, repeat=1)
 ```
-- `name` positional argument has been assigned a `'world'` value.
+- positional argument `name` has been assigned a `'world'` value.
-- `reverse` flag was not given, so it's `False` by default.
+- flag `reverse` was not given, so it's `False` by default.
-- `repeat` parameter was not given either, so it was set to its default value `1`.
+- parameter `repeat` was not given either, so it was set to its default value `1`.

-Let's provide all of the parameters, then we get:
+Let's provide all of the parameters explicitly, then we get:
 ```console
 foo@bar:~$ ./hello.py --reverse world --repeat 2
 Hello dlrow.Hello dlrow.
 ```
-Or we can do the same with different syntax:
+Or we can do the same in a different way:
 ```console
 foo@bar:~$ ./hello.py world --repeat=2 --reverse
 Hello dlrow.Hello dlrow.